typelevel/cats/docs/src/main/tut/typeclasses/lawtesting.md

 implicit def eqTree[A: Eq]: Eq[Tree[A]] = Eq.fromUniversalEquals
 ```

 Then we can begin to write our law tests.
-Start by creating a new class in your `test` folder and inheriting from `cats.tests.CatsSuite`.
+If you are using `ScalaTest` you can inherit from `cats.tests.CatsSuite`
-`CatsSuite` extends the standard ScalaTest `FunSuite` as well as `Matchers`.
+from `cats-testkit`. `CatsSuite` extends the standard ScalaTest `FunSuite` as well as `Matchers`.
 Furthermore it also pulls in all of cats instances and syntax, so there's no need to import from `cats.implicits._`.

 ```tut:book